LasLabs/python-carepoint/README.md

 Bugs are tracked on [Github Issues](https://github.com/laslabs/python-carepoint/issues>).
 In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, please help us to smash it by providing a detailed and welcomed feedback.
+If you spotted it first, please help us to smash it by providing detailed and welcomed feedback.

 Contributors